News

 To obtain access to the course material, you must register via this CMS course.
 Registration starts on 1st of April 2025 at 8:00 am and ends on 16th of April 2025 at 11:00 am.

-There will be 12 quizzes, each quiz is worth 4 points.
-The quiz will take part on Wednesday 9:45 - 10:15 online, you can take the quiz within these 30 minutes in the CMS.
-The quiz itself has a time limit of 10 minutes, since started.
+There will be 12 mini-tests, each mini-test is worth 4 points.
+The mini-test will take part on Wednesday 9:45 - 10:15 online, you can take the mini-test within these 30 minutes in the CMS.
+The mini-test itself has a time limit of 10 minutes, since started.
 The questions will focus on the lecture of the previous week.
-(The last quiz and Q&A will be on a Friday, since we do not want to extend the schedule after the lecture period.)

 Assignments